-- Registered as an approved vendor that is part of the Global Vendor List (GVL) under the iAB Europe Transparency & Consent Framework (TCF) where Knorex is required to adhere to TCF Policy and Terms & Condition to provide transparency on how we comply with GDPR requirements and enable us to work closely with publishers under GDPR rules.
+- We have registered as an approved vendor that is part of the Global Vendor List (GVL) under the iAB Europe Transparency & Consent Framework (TCF) where we are required to adhere to the TCF Policy and Terms & Condition to provide transparency on how we comply with GDPR requirements and enable us to work closely with publishers under GDPR rules.

-- Enrolled into the AdChoices program for a while now to provide consumers to opt-out easily.
-Whenever an ad using Knorex platform is shown to a consumer, the consumer can easily recognize and click to see that Knorex is responsible for displaying the ad and see how we are using the data and protecting their privacy.
-The consumer is also provided the option to opt-out from further targeting or tracking via the linked webpage from the ad.
+- We have been part of the AdChoices program for a while, providing consumers with the option to opt-out easily from ad tracking and targeting.
+Whenever an ad using Knorex platform is shown to a consumer, the consumer can easily discover that Knorex is responsible for displaying that ad and begin to discover how we are using the data and protecting their privacy.
+The consumer is provided with the option to opt-out from further targeting or tracking via the linked webpage from the ad.

-- Established our Privacy & Data Protection team and appointed our Data Protection Officer to educate, inform, advise on our organization, products and services and also to implement technical and organisational measures to protect personal data against unlawful processing, unauthorised access or accidental loss/destruction.
+- We have established our Privacy & Data Protection team and appointed our Data Protection Officer to educate, inform, advise on our organization, products and services and also to implement technical and organisational measures to protect personal data against unlawful processing, unauthorised access or accidental loss/destruction.

-- Set up a dedicated user/customer support to address of any personal data queries and requests.
+- We have set up a dedicated user support team to address any queries and requests relating to personal data and privacy protection.

-- Knorex uses data hashing techniques to pseudonymize the data to meet data protection obligation as GDPR encourages such process to “reduce the risk to the data subjects” (See GDPR Recital (28)).
+- We have applied data hashing techniques to pseudonymize the data to meet data protection obligation as GDPR encourages such process to “reduce the risk to the data subjects” (See GDPR Recital (28)).
 Additionally, we also use our in-house contextual targeting product that do not rely on sensitive personal data to advertise to segments of audience.

-- Knorex collects and processes pseudonymous data with enough details to help our customers target the intended audience.
+- We have reviewed our data collection and processing processes and procedures and did a clean up.
+Additionally, we ensure that we collect and process pseudonymous data with just enough details to help our customers target the intended audience.
 Our technology is based on making relevant, personalized product recommendations and promoting those items most likely to interest and engage a consumer.

-- We also provide the facility for individuals to easily opt-out and enforce their rights to have their data erased and not to be tracked.
+- We have provided the facility for individuals to easily opt-out and enforce their rights to have their data erased and not to be tracked.

 What role does Knorex play?